textpotential/bibliarchic/chapt3.md

 In general, as an interface, the roll offers a two handed user experience when reading that combines the analog, a continuity, and the digital, discrete bits.
 The typical roll book consists of several sheets of papyrus or parchment, glued or stitched together from edge to edge, written on one side in columnar fashion and rolled up for easy storage and protection.
-To read, a user would use one hand to unroll in the direction of reading, right to left in Hebrew, left to write in Greek, and the other hand to reroll the used portions of the text.
+To read, a user would use one hand to unroll in the direction of reading, right to left in Hebrew, left to right in Greek, and the other hand to reroll the used portions of the text.
 A more contemporary, but already out of date, technology that emulates the mechanics of a roll is a cassette tape or a reel to reel film.
 If you can imagine rolling the two spools of a cassette tape by hand and reading for text on the tape, that is similar to how users interfaced with the roll.
 In fact, some rolls had handles that functioned like spools to enable the user to more easily move back and forth through the book.